rakeshkanneeswaranofficial/rakeshkanneeswaranofficial/README.md

 The modified image is then relayed back to the React app.
 Additionally, the Flask server utilizes a Language Model (LLM) to perform contextual analysis of the image, interpreting its content alongside the detected anomalies.

-  ### 🏆 Secured 1st position in OS Hack
+  ### 🏆 Secured 1st position in OS Hack 2023

 ####  Issued by Department of Computing Technologies, School of Computing

 Developed a AI chatbot for document quires with Google Palm model and Langchain.

- ### 🏆 Secured 1st place in Appthon, in association with HCL Technologies Limited
+ ### 🏆 Secured 1st place in Appthon 2023 , Cintel and HCL Technologies Limited 2023

  #### Issued by Department of Computational Intelligence SRM Institute of Science and Technology